reorx/obsidian-paste-image-rename/README.md

 > New in 1.4.0

-Paste image rename is not just a plugin for pasted images, it has the potential to handle all attachments that are added to the vault, no matter they are pasted or dragged.
+Paste image rename is not just a plugin for pasted images, it has the potential to handle all attachments that are added to the vault, no matter whether they are pasted or dragged.

 To use this feature, you need to enable the "Handle all attachments" option in settings.